taylormoe93/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 - removes an employee from the DOM

 Table:
-- Duplicates to a new cell and fills with inputted info (check color block for code).
+X Duplicates to a new cell and fills with inputted info (check color block for code).
 Looks like an append?